PhilLeft/BVCN_lesson03_contribution/README.md

-# BVCN_lesson04_contribution
+# TOPIC: Dealing with Missing Data

-An overview of how we check the structure of dataframes
+* An overview of how we check the structure of dataframes

-What is NA, and how does it affect downstream analyses?
+* What is NA, and how does it affect downstream analyses?

-Deciding what to do about NA - ignore, remove or change
+* Deciding what to do about NA - ignore, remove or change

+# Background

+This lesson is part of the R topic lessons for the Bioinformatics Virtual Coordination Network (BVCN) series: https://biovcnet.github.io/